YvonneChen22/final_project/regression-analysis.md

-In 2016, the variable “freedom to make life choices” exhibited the largest coefficient (1.5139349) with a significant p-value(0.0001435), while the variable “health life expectancy” and “social support” exhibited the second and the third large coefficient and more significant p-values(\<0.0001) in comparison to variable “freedom to make life choices”.
+In 2016, the variable “freedom to make life choices” exhibited the largest coefficient (1.5139349) with a significant p-value(0.0001435), while the variable “health life expectancy” and “social support” exhibited the second and the third largest coefficient and more significant p-values(\<0.0001) in comparison to variable “freedom to make life choices”.
 This indicated that they all exhibited a very outstanding impact on happiness score in 2016.
 Following them,